webiny/webiny-js/packages/feature-flags/README.md

 </p>
 </details>

-The `featureFlags` object contains all of the feature flags initially set via the Webiny project's `webiny.project.ts` config file, via its `featureFlags` property.
+The `featureFlags` object contains all of the feature flags initially set via the Webiny project's `webiny.ts` config file, via its `featureFlags` property.

 ```ts